MI-AFP/tutorials/tutorials/03_branching.md

 myFunc3 x y z = x * y + z
 ```

-Notice that after module name there is an optional list of stuff which can be imported from this module.
-In this case, you can import `myFunc1` and `myFunc3` but not `myFunc2`.
+Notice that after the module name, there is an optional list of stuff that can be imported from this module.
+In this case, you can import `myFunc1` and `myFunc3`, but not `myFunc2`.

 ### Import something

 How to import something from a different module?
-As in other languages use `import` keyword:
+As in other languages, use the `import` keyword:

 ```haskell
 import FPCourse.Lesson3.TestModule